 Their roadmap aimed at achieving substantial improvements is across four pillars: surveillance, prevention, acute care and rehabilitation, with emphasis on the need to involve all clinicians, health providers, policymakers and researchers working to combat the rising burden of stroke.

-Distinguished neurologist Professor Graeme Hankey, Perron Institute Chair of Stroke Research at The University of Western Australia, is a member of the WSO–Lancet Neurology Commission Steering Committee and writing group, and the WSO Implementation Task Force on Stroke.
+Distinguished neurologist Professor Graeme Hankey, Perron Institute Chair In Stroke Research at The University of Western Australia, is a member of the WSO–Lancet Neurology Commission Steering Committee and writing group, and the WSO Implementation Task Force on Stroke.

 “The predicted trajectory for the impact of stroke on global health and its economy is alarming,” Professor Hankey said.
 “However, as the international commission found, there are opportunities to reduce the burden of stroke, particularly in parts of the world where the required resources are lacking.